The lesson we don't see: national industry and structural poverty

 In the case of UPM, the jobs that, due to exclusive privileges for a few, will never come to exist are not seen.

-Economic theory indicates that, although it will take time for workers to find new employment, what is surprising is the speed with which, in the past, many people have reintegrated into the labor market.
+Economic theory indicates that, although it will take time for workers to find new employment, what is surprising is the speed with which, in the past, many people have re-entered the labor market.

 The lesson exposed more clearly

-This doesn't happen when they are artificially assigned by regulations that prevent the harmonious development of the population.
+This doesn't happen when they are artificially allocated by regulations that prevent the harmonious development of the population.

 The fear of unemployment often arises because only part of the process is judged.
 However, jobs are quickly reassigned to areas where society demands them (not where politicians dictate).

-Hazlitt, at the end of the chapter, goes to the heart of the problem: every job created by the State is a job taken from another place where the population needed it, a misallocation of resources.
+Hazlitt, at the end of the chapter, goes to the heart of the problem: every job created by the State is a job taken from another place where the population needed it, a wrongful reassignment of resources.

 Final reflection